-Bacteria, their characteristics, growth and relations to man.
-Pathogenic bacteria are included.
+The role of micro-organisms in nature, industry, and disease.
+Morphology, physiology, and cultural and serological techniques.
 Required in pre-technicians' course.
 Two lecture hours and three 2-hour laboratory periods a week.
-Prerequisite, 61-62, or 51-52 or equivalent, and some knowledge of chemistry.
+Prerequisite, 51-52, 61-62, or General Chemistry.
 Lab. fee, \$7.50 each semester; breakage fee, \$5 each semester.